Shada12354/DAT455/README.md

-# DAT455
+# DAT455 - Introduction to programming in Python
-Worked as a Teaching Assistant for the summer course DAT455 - introduction to Python Programming, given by the faculty of Data- och informationsteknik at Chalmers University of Technology, during 20230626 - 20230901.
-This is my work from that course.
+Worked as a Teaching Assistant for the summer course DAT455 - Introduction to Python Programming, offered by the Department of Data and Information Technology at Chalmers University of Technology, from June 26, 2023, to September 1, 2023.
+This is a record of my contributions during that course.
+My job responsibilities included:

-My job description was the following:
--  held practice sessions (referred to as QA sessions)
+-Conducting practice sessions (referred to as QA sessions).
--  individual laboratory supervision
+-Providing individual laboratory supervision.
--  corrected the laboratories
--  corrected the exams
+-Grading and correcting the laboratory assignments.
+-Grading and correcting the exams.
--  maintenance of Slack with channels for students & teachers
+-Managing the Slack platform with channels for students and teachers.
--  maintenance of Google spreadsheet for staffing of classes and other related tasks.
+-Maintaining the Google spreadsheet for class staffing and other related tasks.